Iraneus/betamedneed/order.md

 The delivery fee varies based on the quantity and cost of the products and the user’s location.

-You can choose a MedNeed Premium subscription to order products at any time without paying the delivery fee.
+You can choose a <a href="/premium">MedNeed Premium</a> subscription to order products at any time without paying the delivery fee.

-You can request a credit facility for what you need and pay later if you don’t have enough funds to pay now.
+You can request a <a href="/credit">Credit Facility</a> for what you need and pay later if you don’t have enough funds to pay now.

 Users requesting credit facilities pay the service fee and delivery fee as applicable.

 You can make payment online, by transfer, or cash either on delivery or before delivery.

-Products are delivered within 48 hrs of order confirmation, and you will get a notification if there is a delay.
+Products are delivered within 24 hrs of order confirmation, and you will get a notification if there is a delay.

 Users can request help to find and quickly deliver medicines when needed for urgent use.